Van life: Why a cast iron pot has a place in your road trips

 • the desire, whenever possible, to cook outside rather than inside the van

-• the need to vary one's diet
+• the need to vary your diet

 This is an important point.